ovh/docs/pages/cloud/storage/nas_cifs/guide.en-gb.md

 ## Objective

-Configure and mount an OVHcloud HA-NAS storage spaces on your Windows Server using CIFS.
+Configure and mount an OVHcloud HA-NAS storage space on your Windows Server using CIFS.

 ## Requirements